 Seeding transition pathways1 toward life-affirming futures,2 whilst the number of crises and their effects exponentiate,3 requires radical and safe experimentation4 with multiple levels of aligned stakeholders.
-These stakeholders need to be able to evaluate5 their gestures6 as they try on new shapes,7 and communicate to a broader audience the learnings of those actions8 in a way that honours the complexity of the systems involved.9 Systemic shifts, to open up the possibility of such transition pathways, are actively provoked with changes in the underlying approaches to observation, being, and relation.10 Making visible the difference in approach of this awareness-based work11 is the challenge we are addressing by organising and facilitating action-learning journeys.
+These stakeholders need to be able to evaluate5 their gestures6 as they try on new shapes,7 and communicate to a broader audience the learnings of those actions8 in a way that honours the complexity of the systems involved.9 Systemic shifts, to open up the possibility of such transition pathways, are actively provoked with changes in the underlying approaches to observation, being, and relation.10 Making visible the difference in approach of this awareness-based11 work is the challenge we are addressing by organising and facilitating action-learning journeys.

 The next action-learning journey takes place in Accra, Ghana, with enrolment starting March 17, 2025.
 The intensive will be held May 12-31.